Book Consultation

 Assurance, Independence, and Reporting

 The key differences are assurance and independence.
 A compilation gives no assurance; a review gives limited, negative assurance through questions and analysis.
-A review requires independence, so the accountant must avoid conflicts that hurt objectivity; for a compilation, independence is not mandatory under CSRS 4200.
+A review requires independence, so the practitioner must avoid conflicts that hurt objectivity; for a compilation, independence is not mandatory under CSRS 4200.
 A compilation uses a Notice to Reader style that states no audit or review was done, while a review produces a formal report with a conclusion about whether material changes are needed.
 Both disclose the basis of accounting used, which meets Canadian standards for transparency.

 Our Actual Experience